Gheorghe Gh. Mârzescu: Biography

 In November 1918, he was made Interior Minister, serving until the following September.
 His term coincided with worsening economic conditions that gave rise to social unrest that forces under his command were tasked with controlling.
 In On December 13, 1918, a typesetters' protest in front of the National Theatre in the capital clashed with Vânători de munte troops, leaving six dead and numerous injured.
 The government blamed the incident on "Bolshevik elements" inspired by "anarchists in Russia" and "revolutionaries in Pest"; among the socialist leaders arrested was I. C. Frimu.
 The following month, the government permitted socialist newspapers to publish again and their offices to reopen, while most of those detained were freed.

 From 1922 to 1923 he was Labor and Social Protection Minister, and Justice Minister from 1923 to 1926.
 In that capacity, he pushed through a number of laws; among the subjects these dealt with were acquisition and loss of Romanian citizenship; combating offenses against public order; simplifying legal procedures for speedier trials; reorganizing courts, particularly in the territories acquired at the end of the war; restricting firearm ownership; simplifying procedures for heirs of those killed in action during the war; reforming the High Court of Cassation and Justice; and setting up a Legislative Council—the last two in pursuance of the new 1923 Constitution.
 The citizenship law allowed for the naturalization of Jews, which made Mârzescu a leading target for assassination by far right activist Corneliu Zelea Codreanu and his allies.

 Finally, Mârzescu championed a proposal that became known as the "Mârzescu Law", adopted in February 1924, that banned "extremist" parties and organizations.
-The law targeted the Romanian Communist Party, which was banned that April.
+The law targeted the Romanian Communist Party (PCdR), which was banned that April.
 It was motivated by an increased activity of the party and its support for self-determination to the point of secession of Bessarabia, Dobruja and Transylvania.
 The law, which effectively reduced the Communist group to a base of committed activists, was advocated by all the major political forces, ever since the party had publicized its pro-Comintern platform.

 He died of a serious illness in 1926 in Bucharest; at the time, he was president of the Iași PNL chapter.
 He had two daughters and a son, and was buried alongside his father in the Eternitatea cemetery.
 A primary school in Iași bears his name.